 Once you’ve written your cornerstone content post, and you’re happy with the way it is structured and organized…

-Once you’re happy with all the additional value you’ve added in the form of external links, videos, images and so forth…
+Once you’re happy with all the additional value and resource you’ve provided in the form of external links, videos, images and so forth…

-Once everything is done and dusted… it’s time to start editing the raw stuff and polishing up your cornerstone article.
+Once everything is done and dusted nicely… it’s time to start editing the raw stuff and polishing up your cornerstone article.

-Editing is refining your post, making it not just good, but super epic for your readers to read, interact with, and take action upon.
+Editing is refining your post, making it not just good, but super epic for your readers to read, engage with, and take action upon.

 This can take just as much time as writing the post itself.